gacela-project/gacela-project.com/content/docs/facade.md

 ## Use the Facade from your infrastructure layer

 You can easily access the Facade of your module from your infrastructure layer, like a Controller or a Command without the need of inheritance.
-You just need to use the trait: `FacadeResolverAwareTrait`.
+You just need to use the trait: `DocBlockResolverAwareTrait` and define the `getFacade()` method in the DocBlock pointing to the concrete Facade.

 A usage example:
 ```php